mnhat3896/myDevOpsBlog/content/en/posts/backup_database_inside_kubernetes.md

 ## Idea to back up

+#### For [Mongodb]

   1. Create a cronjob run every midnight. reference here: <https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/>
   2. This cronjob will run a script to back up. (you will see these script in file yaml below)
   3. Then mount these data back up to Azure file share (for easy download or mount back to pod for restore)

-### NOTE:

-I will use acronym.

-* SC is Storage Class
-* PVC is Persistent Volume Claim
-* SA is Azure Storage Account
+#### For [Elasticsearch]

+  1. Custom Dockerfile to register repo for elasticsearch
+  2. Build the image and push to ACR
+  3. Create SC -> Create PVC
+  4. Create a secret have ACR authentication
+  5. Create a cronjob to run every midnight
+  6. Cronjob run a script to back up data to a path inside cronjob, this path will mount to Azure file share

 ## [Mongodb]